glasgowm148/ergonaut-handbook/home.md

 - [Discord](https://discordapp.com/invite/gYrVrjS)
 - [Ergo Forum](https://www.ergoforum.org/)

 > ergonaut.space is a community driven space where anyone can contribute.
-Contact @glasgowm/unomie/sigmanaut\_ on telegram/Discord/reddit to have a new regional language section added.
+Contact moderators in any of the chatrooms to have a new regional language section added.
 {.is-success}